 In the book Yeats & Alchemy Gorski relates Jungian psychology and alchemical literature to some of Yeats’ early poetry.
 I realized that Yeats aimed to unite “solar consciousness” and “lunar consciousness,” and I related this to Weor’s idea of solar and lunar atoms.
 Another interesting note is that as I began to study and explore the rituals from the Hermetic Order of the Golden Dawn, I realized they bore a vague resemblance to the rituals I went through in Sigma Phi Epsilon, particularly with themes of bondage and liberation.

 Throughout all this, I kept a detailed dream journal of every dream I could remember.
 One in particular sticks with me.
 In the dream, I woke up sleeping (it was one of those false awakenings where you’re still dreaming) next to a male figure on a mattress on the floor in a corner of an upstairs bedroom.
 As I rose off of the mattress, I sensed that the man was signaling to me that I should go downstairs and look at the sky.
 I went down and looked.
 Behind a large oak tree there were three bright stars aligned, and they seemed to be pointing me to somewhere nearby.
-I followed the stars into a warehouse, found a hidden door in the back, and stepped through to a dark hallways.
+I followed the stars into an abandoned warehouse, found a hidden door in the back, and stepped through to a pitch-black hallway.
 In the dark hallway I groped my way through, feeling the walls, walking slowly, finding my way through with no light.
 Eventually, I came to a sharp corner in the hallway, and I saw a light in the reflection of the left lens of my glasses down the other end.
 I chased after the light, realizing shortly that it was a glowing goblin.
 I chased the goblin down the hallway, eventually arriving at a seeming end and a set of stairs that led to an upper floor.
 That was the end of my dream.

 In 2012, someone bought me my first tarot deck for my birthday.
 I had said that I wanted to get into it.
 Since I got that first tarot deck 7 years ago, I’ve spent a lot of time with the Hermit card.
 The Hermit is attributed to Virgo, and I was born on August 24th while the Sun, Moon and three other planets were conjunct in Virgo in tropical astrology.